Close

 Anforderungen

-We need a special motivation letter with your expectations and motivation.
-We also need a certificate of good conduct because you will be working with children.
+We need a certificate of good conduct because you will be working with children.

 Deutschland Deutschland: Hands-On for Environmental Education (IBG11)